jameslawler/notes/docs/portuguese-language/verbs/esperar.md

 ## Writing Prompts

-1. Descreva uma situação em que você teve que esperar por algo importante.
+1. Descreva uma situação em que teve que esperar por algo importante.
 Describe a situation when you had to wait for something important.
-2. Escreva sobre algo que você espera alcançar no futuro.
+2. Escreva sobre algo que espera alcançar no futuro.
 Describe a situation when you had to wait for something important.
-3. Quando encontra amigos você costuma chegar na hora ou atrasado?
+3. Quando encontra amigos costuma chegar a horas ou atrasado?
 When meeting friends are you usually on time or late?